owulveryck/blog/content/post/dotscale2017.md

 ---
 categories:
-- category
+- conference
 date: 2017-04-24T20:51:22+02:00
-description: ""
+description: "Mon retour sur les conférences de la dotScale édition 2017 [In French]"
-draft: true
+draft: false
 images:
 - https://pbs.twimg.com/profile_images/659732730784129025/TlfVUxEl.png
-tags:
-- tag1
-- tag2
-title: Retour sur les conférences dotScale, edition 2017.
+title: Retour sur les conférences dotScale, édition 2017.
 ---

+# Note

+This post is written in french, as it was, at first, targeted for another support.
+I apologize for the people who do not speak the language.

 # A propos de la dotScale